dentarg/auth0-blog/_posts/2017-04-10-how-the-blockchain-could-change-the-idea-of-identity.markdown

 ## The trust problem

-A blockchain is a database of transactions, each of which can be verified (owing to the [computational intensity of the block-creation task](https://auth0.com/blog/an-introduction-to-ethereum-and-smart-contracts/)) by any third-party.
+A blockchain is a database of transactions, each of which can be verified (owing to the [computational intensity of the block-creation task and public-key cryptography](https://auth0.com/blog/an-introduction-to-ethereum-and-smart-contracts/)) by any third-party.
 No record can be modified retroactively, each one contains a link to the record that came before it, and most importantly, it's all peer-to-peer.

 It is a decentralized system wherein all the devices together create a functioning service, rather than some central entity providing the base functionality.